Elias David Ezra

 Elias David Joseph Ezra (20 February 1830 - 3 February 1886) was a property owner in Calcutta, India.
-He was a member of the Baghdadi Jewish community of that city.
+He was a member of the Baghdadi Jewish community of the city.

 Elias was the eldest son of merchant David Joseph Ezra who died in 1882.
 Elias built the Magen David Synagogue in 1884 in honour of his father.

 He married Mozelle Sassoon (1853–1922), daughter of Sir David Sassoon of Bombay.

-His son were Sir David Ezra and Alfred Ezra.
+His sons were Sir David Ezra and Alfred Ezra.
+A street in Kolkata is named after Ezra.